 If you have any of the other symptoms, stay home and limit your contact with others until your symptoms go away.

 Most people (about 80%) have only mild symptoms or no symptoms at all.
 But people who are very sick may need care in a hospital.
 In severe cases, COVID-19 can cause pneumonia, make it hard to breathe without help, and can even lead to death.

 This virus spreads person-to-person through droplets from coughing and sneezing.
 It may also spread by touching something that has the virus on it, such as a doorknob or a tabletop, and then touching your face.

-The virus is diagnosed with a test that uses a swab of fluid from your nose or throat or sometimes uses sputum (phlegm) from the lungs.
-Other tests may be done, such as blood tests and CT scans of the lungs.
+The virus is diagnosed with a test that uses a swab of fluid from your nose or throat, or sometimes sputum (phlegm) from the lungs.
+You may have other tests, such as blood tests and a computed tomography (CT) scan of the lungs.
 But even if you don't have a test, you may be told you probably have the virus based on your symptoms and history.

-If you think you have been exposed to COVID-19 and have symptoms, take the
+If you think you've been exposed to COVID-19 and have symptoms, take the

 There is no medicine to fight the virus.
 If you have mild symptoms, you can